Two paintings discovered in archive

 In 1959, Enwonwu returned home where he became an advisor to the Nigerian government.
 It was during the 1960s that he decided to commit his time to his own painting and sculpture – during his time Queen Elizabeth II sat for him during her trip to Nigeria in 1956, and the resulting bronze statue resides at the entrance to the Parliament Buildings in Lagos.

-In 1971 he became a visiting professor in African studies to Harvard University and in the same year was appointed Professor of Art at the University of Ife in Nigeria.
+In 1971, he became a visiting professor in African studies to Harvard University, and in the same year was appointed Professor of Art at the University of Ife in Nigeria.
 He retired in 1975 and passed away in Lagos in February 1994.
 He remains remembered for his passion of art and the preservation of artworks in Nigeria.
 Enwonwu was also a prolific writer and an art critic.
-In 1955 he was awarded an MBE from the Queen Elizabeth II and in 1980 the National Order Merit by the Nigerian government.
+In 1955, he was awarded an MBE from the Queen Elizabeth II, and in 1980 received the National Order Merit by the Nigerian government.

 And here in the Stanfield archive at RAMM are two of his water colours.

-Of course, the question remains.
+Of course, there is one unresolved question.
 How did Nancy Stanfield and Ben Enwonwu know one another?
 This will require a little more work but I have a feeling that they met during his exhibition in Lagos circa 1949-1951.
 Stanfield kept two of his paintings among her own water colours of Nigerian scenes.

 The painting shown in this blog entry will feature in the World Cultures gallery in 2018 as part of the new Africa displays.
 If you can help me answer this question please do not hesitate to get in touch.